 Sundblad also coaches FIRST Robotics team 4665.
 They utilize their Stratasys printer each year to develop parts for their robot.
 One robot needed a large gear manufactured from lightweight material.
 The students reverse engineered a cast iron gear and changed the center to a hex design to work on the axle.
 They printed the gear in ABS plastic and tested it on the robot.
 It worked spectacularly!
 Well enough so that it could have been used, even though the students had a final gear made from aluminum.

 Sundblad encourages his students to “fail fast and fail often” in order to get to the right part as quickly as possible, and 3D printing allows that.
 Each year, his team becomes more innovative when it comes to figuring out how they can make their car lighter and able to travel farther.
-They hope to soon discover a strong enough material that will eliminate aluminum all together from their spindle design, which they continue to test with 3D printing.
+They hope to soon discover a strong enough material that will eliminate aluminum altogether from their spindle design, which they continue to test with 3D printing.

 Sundblad’s Supermileage team is just one example of how students are continuing to develop their learning through 3D printing and experiential learning.
 Letting students practice the subject matter in an interactive environment is becoming increasingly more common in schools and organizations today and 3D printing is helping to lead the charge.
 Our initiative to introduce 3D printing to primary and secondary students kicked off this year, allowing the participating students to encounter the variety of dimensions surrounding the creation of STL designs and use of the printers to bring them to life.
 Increased accessibility of 3D printing in schools combined with the versatile use it provides has resulted in a greater investment into additive manufacturing technology and a more beneficial learning experience for students everywhere.